handsontable/handsontable/docs/9.0/guides/cell-features/comments.md

 ```
 :::

-## Set width and height for comment
+## Set a comment box's size

-You can use constant dimensions for comment box using `style` parameter.
+To set the width and height of a comment box, use the `style` parameter.

 ::: example #example3
 ```js